 I am intrigued by paradox.
 I love the grey area and I am curious to explore the opposite ends of the spectrum.
 When we talk about Meditation and Psychotherapy, we are doing just that.

-Many years ago when I decided to return to university to finish my degree, I made a choice that gave me the opportunity to actively focus my learning in this way.
+Many years ago when I decided to return to university to finish my degree, I made a choice that allowed me to actively focus my learning in this way.
 I had previously completed a number of credits towards a degree in Psychology before putting my academic career on hold to have babies.
 During that time, life changed immensely and when I would think about finishing my degree, I experienced a range of emotions.
 Sometimes, I would think, “Oh who cares if I ever finish it?” and other times, I felt compelled to complete it simply because I didn’t like the feeling of leaving things undone.

-Here is a great example of the power of informal learning ~ the wisdom we gain through simply living our lives that is often disregarded in our society.
+Here is a great example of the power of informal learning ~ the wisdom we gain through simply living our lives that are often disregarded in our society.
 As a side note, I am convinced when it comes to being of Service in the world, we must begin to honor more deeply the wisdom gained through the school of life in ways that integrate what we innately know as human beings with the theoretical and foundational philosophies associated with helping professions.

 Anyway, one day, I decided it was time to go back and finish that degree.
 As a result of the soul-searching I’d been doing, I couldn’t bring myself to simply return for 3 credits and complete the Psychology degree; it just wasn’t the crux of what most interested me anymore.
 So, I enrolled in a program that would have me graduate with a double major in Psychology and Religious Studies.
 I didn’t realize at the time I would be embarking on a journey that would challenge me in paradoxical ways and pull me in opposite directions at times.
 And I wouldn’t trade that experience for the world.